Close

 ENVIRONMENT, HEALTH, AND SAFETY

-Our EHS strategies are directed towards conducting our business in a safe and environmentally responsible manner across all our operations, by optimizing the consumption of natural resources, through sustainable production, effective recycling, reuse of waste, and providing a safe and healthy workplace.
-We are a responsible producer and all our units have pro-actively complied with all applicable EHS laws and regulations, both in letter and spirit.
+Our EHS strategies are designed and directed towards conducting our business in a safe and environmentally responsible manner across all our operations, by optimizing the consumption of natural resources, sustainable production, effective recycling, reuse of wastes, and providing a safe and healthy workplace.
+Being a responsible producer, all our units have pro-actively complied with all applicable EHS laws and regulations, both in letter and spirit.

-To ensure the procurement of non-hazardous chemicals and the replacement of hazardous chemicals with safer alternatives, the Company has framed and adopted a Chemical Management Policy with the following objectives:
+To ensure the procurement of non-hazardous chemicals and the replacement of hazardous chemicals with safer alternatives, the Company has established a Chemical Management Policy.
+In alignment with the objective of the policy, the following activities are carried out:

-• To ensure the use of non-hazardous chemicals or least hazardous chemicals during product manufacturing, the chemicals used are compared against the ZDHC MRSL (Zero Discharge of Hazardous Chemicals - Manufactured Restricted Substance List).
+• To ensure the use of non-hazardous chemicals or least hazardous chemicals during product manufacturing, the chemicals used are compared against the ZDHC MRSL (Manufactured Restricted Substance List).

-• CAS Numbers (Chemical Abstracts Service) are screened against ZDHC MRSL requirement before procurement.
+• Chemicals CAS Nos. are screened against ZDHC MRSL requirements before procurement.

 Responsible Waste Management

-• A waste stream audit is carried out at hazardous waste handler’s facilities.
+• Waste stream audits are carried out at both hazardous and non-hazardous waste handler facilities.

 Health